 Brea car accident lawyers agree that car collisions are pretty much unavoidable in a city of over 40,000.
-A busy retail center with a large shopping mall and the recently revitalized downtown area, Brea in Orange County, California, set out to reduce car collisions within its borders.
+A busy retail center with a large shopping mall and the recently revitalized downtown area, Brea in Orange County, California, set out to reduce car accidents within its borders.

-Brea Fatal Car Accident Statistics Decline Sharply
+Brea Car Accident Statistics

 Kudos to Traffic Division for Keeping Brea Car Collisions in Check